romans-adi/school-library/README.md

 ### Usage <a name="usage"></a>

-1. Once the setup is complete, ensure you are still in the directory containing the Morse Decoder files.
+1. Once the setup is complete, ensure you are still in the directory containing the School Library Management System files.

 2. To run the app, execute the following command: